jakofranko/riven/README.md

 </html>
 ```

 This will give you access to the `Ø` selector, the `graph` function which will visualize your Riven application, and `lib`, which right now contains the built-in Node varieties.
-Check out the [examples in the public](https://github.com/jakofranko/riven/tree/master/public) for some Riven application examples.
+Check out the [examples in the public folder](https://github.com/jakofranko/riven/tree/master/public) for some Riven application examples.
 Details on these elements are below.

 ### As an npm package